How to Remove Shower Mould from Silicone, Grout & Tiles: A Brisbane Guide

 Final Thoughts

 Shower mould in Brisbane is not a sign of a dirty home — it is a natural consequence of the local climate.
 What matters is how you respond to it.
-With the right product, the right technique, and a few simple weekly habits, you can keep your shower clean and mould-free without replacing silicone or resorting to expensive professional mould remediation.
+With the right product, the right technique, and a few simple weekly habits, you can remove shower mould and keep it from coming back without replacing silicone or resorting to expensive professional mould remediation.

-The method we have outlined for silicone — using Exit Mould's foam consistency with sustained contact and repeated application — is something we have developed through our own professional cleaning work in Brisbane homes.
+The method we have outlined for silicone — using a foaming mould remover with sustained contact and repeated application — is something we have developed through our own professional cleaning work in Brisbane homes.
 It works in most cases where the mould has not caused permanent structural damage to the sealant.

 Need Professional Help with Shower Mould?